MemGPT: Towards LLMs as Operating Systems: Experiments

-There is also a tradeoff in retrieved document capacity created by \ours more complex operation: assuming \ours has the same token budget as a fixed-context baseline (using the same LLM), a non-trivial portion of \ours's token budget will be consumed by system intstructions required for \ours's OS components (e.g. function call schemas for memory management), meaning that the total number of documents that can be held in-context at any given time is lower for \ours than the baselines.
-This tradeoff is observed in Figure \ref{fig:doc_qa_task_results}: \ours has a lower average accuracy than GPT-4 (though higher than GPT-3.5), but can trivially scale to larger numbers of documents.
 To evaluate the fixed-context baselines against \ours past their default context lengths, we truncate the document segments returned by the retriever to fix the same number of documents into the available context.
-As expected, document truncation reduces accuracy as documents shrink as the chance of the relevant snippet (in the gold document) being omitted grows.
-We anticipate that \ours performance on document QA can be further improved with additional task instructions that reduce the chance of \ours returning control to the user (e.g. pausing to ask questions) and increase the chance of \ours reading all documents ranked by the retriever.
+As expected, document truncation reduces accuracy as documents shrink as the chance of the relevant snippet (in the gold document) being omitted grows, as shown in Figure \ref{fig:doc_qa_task_results}. \ours has significantly degraded performance using GPT-3.5, due to its limited function calling capabilities, and performs best using GPT-4.

-\subsubsection{Nested key-value retrieval (KV)}
+\subsubsection{Nested key-value retrieval (KV).}

 We introduce a new task based on the synthetic Key-Value retrieval proposed in prior work \citep{liu2023lostinmiddle}.
 The goal of this task is to demonstrate how \ours can collate information from multiple data sources.
 In the original KV task, the authors generated a synthetic dataset of key-value pairs, where each key and value is a 128-bit UUID (universally unique identifier).
 The agent is then given a key, and asked to return the associated value for the key.
 We create a version of the KV task, \emph{nested KV retrieval}, where values themselves may be keys, thus requiring the agent to perform a multi-hop lookup.
 In our setup, we fix the total number of UUIDs pairs to 140, corresponding to roughly 8k tokens (the context length of our GPT-4 baseline).
 We vary the total number of nesting levels from 0 (the initial key-value pair's value is not a key) to 4 (ie 4 total KV lookups are required to find the final value), and sample 30 different ordering configurations including both the initial key position and nesting key positions.